bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The Role of the Bedfan (bFan) in Night Sweat Management

-Benefits of the Bedfan:
+Benefits of the Bedfan include:

 When to Seek Medical Attention